-What are App Links?
+What are Mobile App URLs/Links?

-App Links are a type of mobile URLs.
+Mobile App Links are a type of mobile URLs.
 They make it possible to link to specific pages or screens of an app.
 They also allow you to link your website pages to the respective screens in your app.

 What do App Links do?They close the loop between the creation of content, its discovery and app downloads by creating unique links for different pages or screens of an app.
 Thus, App Links allow users to click links to view content directly in the app (if already downloaded), or download the app to view content present on any particular screen of the app.

-Is it possible to type them like URLs in the address bar?Nopes, you can only share the App Links with others.
+Nopes, you can only share the mobile App URLs with others.
 Since there is no such thing as an address bar for apps, it is not possible to type App Links in the address bar.

-App Links is based on the principle of ‘Deep linking‘, which involve linking to specific screens (pages) within apps and launching mobile apps via links.
+App Links is based on the principle of ‘Deep-linking‘, which involve linking to specific screens (pages) within apps and launching mobile apps via links.

 App Links are cross-platform and currently support iOS, Android and Windows Phones.
 However, they can also be extended to support other platforms.

-Are App Links free?App Links are open source, so you can use them without paying for it.
+App Links are open source, so you can use them without paying for it.
 You can also change them to suit any platform or environment.

-How do they work?They let you link from an app to specific screens within the same or a different app.
+They let you link from an app to specific screens within the same or a different app.
 In short, they work like URLs for websites.

 If I have opened a Facebook page on my Facebook app, and if I want to share a link of that page (without visiting the Facebook website) from the app with my friend, then I will use its URL (App Link) and share it with my friend using the messages or chat window.

 Example 2 – Linking to a screen in a different app

 However, you can link an app like Pinterest (which supports App Links) with Facebook app.
 All you have to do is to go to a screen in Pinterest, copy the App Link (or URI), then open your Facebook app and paste it in your status update.
-Your friends who click on the link on a desktop will be shown download links for Pinteres app for platforms like iOS, Android or Windows Phone; however, they won’t being able to download the Pinterest app on their laptop.
+Your friends who click on the link on a desktop will be shown download links for Pinterest app for platforms like iOS, Android or Windows Phone; however, they won’t being able to download the Pinterest app on their laptop.
 The friends who click on the link through a mobile device, will be directed to the image URL (regardless of the mobile platform) if they have the Pinterest app installed; if they don’t have the Pinterest app, they will be directed to the download link for that particular platform, clicking on which would take them to the image URL.

 For App Links to work, the linking and the linked apps should have App Links enabled.

-How to enable App Links for an app?App Links can be enabled for an app by defining customized Universal Resource Identifiers (URIs) for that app and adding specific tags in the codes of that app.
+App Links can be enabled for an app by defining customized Universal Resource Identifiers (URIs) for that app and adding specific tags in the codes of that app.

 App Links is a name of a certain type of deeplinks which have been instituted by AppLinks.org.
 Some other companies have also developed links for apps, with a different set of features compared to App Links.
 They are as follows:

 Deeplinks are paid, like most other marketing-oriented services.

 Enabling Google Search Results App Deeplinks is a three-step process.
 First you have to implement deeplinks in your app.
 Second step involves connecting your website with your app, and the third step involves verifying your website with Google.
-This service is only available for Android apps right now.
+This service is only available for Android app development right now.

 - If the user has the destination app installed, it directly takes him to that particular screen, displaying a brief message during the redirect